postphotos/dearreader/docs/README.md

 DearReader is a **local web crawler server** that converts web pages to LLM-friendly formats.
 Built as a completely local solution without cloud dependencies.

+**Single-Purpose Focus**: This tool is designed specifically for converting individual webpages in a queue - NOT for storing or processing entire websites.
+For full-site crawling, indexing, or bulk processing, you'll need other specialized tools.
+No LLM processing happens directly here; this is purely a content extraction and formatting service.

 **Key Features:**
 - 🚀 **Local WebScraping**: Extract content from URLs locally
 - 📄 **Multiple Output Formats**: JSON, Markdown, HTML, Text, Screenshots